Freethought

 I've been an unbeliever for most of my life.
 Some of the terms I've used to describe myself and others like me: atheist, agnostic, secular humanist, freethinker, infidel, pagan, rationalist.

 I've written for the secular humanist press since 1974, when my first article appeared in The Freethinker (London).
-My most extensive writing on the topic is my 1998 book, A Freethinker's Primer of Male Love (described in the Pagan Press website).
+My most extensive writing on the topic is my 1998 book, A Freethinker's Primer of Male Love.
+(See the Pagan Press booklist.)

-This section has a few of my freethought/humanist writings, and will be expanded.
+This section has a few of my freethought/humanist writings, as well as a vintage freethought book, which I have put into PDF form.

 The Boswell Thesis is a review I wrote for the Gay Humanist Quarterly of a book edited by Mathew Kuefler, The Boswell Thesis: Essays on Christianity, Social Tolerance and Homosexuality.
 To read it click here.